grpc/proposal/A87-mtls-spiffe-support.md

 ## Proposal

-There are two main parts to this proposal, support for SPIFFE certificate verification in TlsCredentials, and configuring that functionality via xDS.
+There are two main parts to this proposal: support for SPIFFE certificate verification in TlsCredentials, and configuring that functionality via xDS.
 We will cover the xDS case first.